Waldbredimus: Church

 The parish of Waldbredimus dates to the time of Charlemagne.
 In 1214 Gerhard, the Abbot of Munster, received it in a land swap.
 Already in the Early Middle Ages (around the 11th/12h centuries), a church existed here in the Romanesque style.
 Of this original church, only the tower remains.
 The church was originally dedicated to the Holy Trinity.
 During the Thirty Years' War, Saint Sebastian became its patron saint, who was seen as a defender against the plague.

 Around 1460, the present church was constructed in the Gothic style.
 It is cruciform, and possesses vaulting ribs supported by representational capitals.
 Of particular note are the altar of the Three Kings, the gravestones of the lords of Wiltheim and Gondelange, and the keystone bearing the coat of arms of the abbey of Munster.

 In spite of frequent damage from fires and storms, the church remained intact throughout the centuries.
 Plans for an enlargement failed several times.
 It was not until 1884 that serious restoration work took place, with government subsidies.
 Amongst other things, the sacristy was connected to the mysterious upper room of the "leprous crusader" through a spiral staircase.

-A second, more far-reaching restoration took place from 1964-1967, organised by the Commission des sites et monuments nationaux.
+A second, more far-reaching restoration took place from 1964 to 1967, organised by the Commission des sites et monuments nationaux.
 During the re-working of the flooring, 24 graves from the time of 1675-1784 were found in the chancel and nave area.